juancgalvez/Arduino-esp8266-Software-UART/README.md

 # Arduino-Esp8266-Software-UART
+I GUESS THIS CODES IS NOT NECCESARY ANY MORE.
+Software Serial for ESP8266 Arduino is working really good now.

 This a collections of wrapper functions to be able to use [pleningerweb's esp8266-software-uart](https://github.com/plieningerweb/esp8266-software-uart) with Arduino.

 Currently doesn't support inverted serial data logic.